 The current list of iOS 15 problems includes some very common issues. iPhone users are having trouble downloading and installing the new software.
 If your iOS 15 installation gets stuck, try hard resetting your phone.
 This typically resolves the issue.

-We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, a bug that’s deleted saved photos, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.
+We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, various issues with Siri, ongoing noise cancellation issues, Bluetooth problems particularly with hands-free systems in cars, CarPlay issues, lockups, freezes, and crashes.

-Again, this is an early list and we expect the list of iOS 15 problems to grow as more people transition from iOS 14 over to iOS 15 and from older iOS 15 software to the latest version.
+We expect the list of iOS 15 problems to grow as more people transition from iOS 14 to iOS 15 and from older iOS 15 software to the latest version.

 If you haven’t downloaded the latest version of iOS 15 yet, we recommend preparing your iPhone for the download.
 Some prep work ahead of time can help you avoid major headaches.